Probing the hadronic molecular nature of the $\Omega(2012)$, $\Omega(2380)$, and $\Omega_c(3120)$ via femtoscopy correlation functions: Formalism

-where $M$ and $\tilde M$ are the nominal mass of the unstable resonance and the integration variable of the invariant mass, respectively.
-Here, $\tilde\Gamma$ is the energy-dependent width of the unstable resonance, which can be given by:
+with $M$ and $\tilde M$ the nominal mass of the unstable resonance and the integration variable of the invariant mass, respectively.
+Here, $\tilde\Gamma$ is the energy-dependent width,

-where $\Gamma$ denotes the nominal total decay width of the resonance, and the subscript $n$ runs over all possible decay channels. $R_n$ and $l_n$ represent the decay branching fraction and orbital angular momentum for the decay into the $n$-th channel, respectively. $p_n(\tilde M)=\lambda^{1/2}(\tilde M^2,M_{n,1}^2,M_{n,2}^2)/(2\tilde M)$ represents the center-of-mass three-momentum, with $M_{n,1}$ and $M_{n,2}$ are the particle masses in the $n$-th channel.~\cite{ParticleDataGroup:2024cfk}.
-Therefore, the generalized form of the loop functions for all channels, which account for the finite width effects, is expressed as:
+with $\Gamma$ the nominal total decay width, and the subscript $n$ runs over all possible decay channels. $R_n$ and $l_n$ represent the decay branching fraction and orbital angular momentum for the partial decay into the $n$-th channel, respectively. $p_n(\tilde M)$ represents the center-of-mass three-momentum, with $M_{n,1}$ and $M_{n,2}$ are the particle masses in the $n$-th decaying channel.